observation-deck/odeck-data/README.md

-# The SC Data Project
+# ODeck Data - Star Citizen Data for the Community

-**Goal:** To provide up-to-date accurate data for ships in Star Citizen
+> Outr goal is to provide up-to-date accurate data for Star Citizen ships (and more)

 ## Using the Data